MohdAatifAadil/LLM/README.md

-I'm building LLM that can perform complex mathematics and academic tasks. so this is very-basic version of that. you can free of cost use it and contribute in this project.

-Use these commands to use this project.

-pip install sympy
+# LLM for Complex Mathematics and Academic Tasks

+THis Project provides a simple LLM capabl eof performing complex mathematics and academic tasks.
+It uses Flask for the wbe and framework and SymPy for symbolic mathematics.

+You can evaluate expressions via a RESTful API.

+## How do I install it.
+1. Install some dependencies:

+## Installation
+1. Install dependencies:
-pip install flask
+### pip install flask

-then run this command.
+2. Run the App:

-python app.py
+   ### python app.py

  * Serving Flask app 'app'
  * Debug mode: on